 Figure 2 shows results of the calculated density to velocity conversion factor, R/v, for S and P waves for each of the considered mantle compositions.
 In the right-hand panels, we show a theoretical d, computed for each composition for the maxima found in the SEMUCB-WM1 tomography model (French and Romanowicz, 2014) shown in Figure 1b.
 This gives an estimate of the maximum density anomaly found by using the SEMUCB-WM1 model and the conversion factors computed here.
 The explored range of mantle compositions do not yield appreciably different d values in the lower mantle (Figure 2a,b,c), but significant differences emerge in the shallowest 1000 km between each of the ‘ambient mantle’ (lherzolite, pyrolite and pure olivine) compositions, and between them and the two enriched compositions.
 This is particularly relevant at depths ~110-130 km (Figure 2g), where initial stability of garnet is calculated in both the lherzolite and pyrolite, but the pyrolite contains far more dense clinopyroxene and garnet (~22% and 12%, respectively) than the lherzolite (which contains ~6% and 1% of each) (see also Adam et al., 2017).
 The pyrolite contains ~7% of the relatively low-density orthopyroxene at these conditions, less than the lherzolite.
 In the shallowest 200 km, the density anomaly, d, induced by varying compositions can be as large as 18 kg m-3, which is the difference between the density anomaly computed by assuming a lherzolite composition (130 kg m-3 at 130 km depth), and the density anomaly computed by assuming a pyrolite composition (148 kg m-3 at 130 km depth) (Figure 2g).
+This constitutes a 14% difference in density in the upper 200 km.
 These variations are far from negligible, especially considering the fact that these compositions are supposed to be representative of ambient mantle (i.e. mantle away from anomalous regions such as plumes or slabs).
 Moreover, our calculated density anomaly is likely far too large, of the order 40-50 kg m-3, between depths 660 and 2000 km, and reaches values around 150 kg m-3 in the deepest and shallowest mantle.
 In geodynamic studies, density anomalies are typically of the order of 30 kg m-3 (Conrad and Behn, 2009; Forte et al. 2010; Adam et al., 2010; 2014), shown in Figure 2c by the dashed black line.
 The unrealistically large density anomalies reported in Figure 2g, result from the fact that at this stage, our conversion factors do not take into account the anelastic component of the seismic velocity, discussed in section 3, or possible presences of melt, discussed in section 4.

 In Figure 2, we also plot results obtained by Karato (2008) from laboratory experiments for comparison.
 Karato’s (2008) conversion factors, R/vs, and R/vp, are similar to ours in the upper mantle.
 In the lower mantle Karato’s (2008) conversion factors are roughly 50% smaller than ours.
 Moreover, Karato’s (2008) R/vp has large excursions in the transition zone (410-660 km).
 These discrepancies may be due to the extrapolation of the experimental results.
 Karato (2008) extrapolates the laboratory results to higher pressures, by using an equation of state and empirical relationships.
+Our approach is similar to Karato’s (2008).
+The main difference is that the database used in this study and developed by Stixrude and Lithgow-Bertelloni (2011) includes more extensive high-pressure data.
 Our S wave lherzolite conversion factors are relatively close to results measured for an olivine sample by Karato (2008) to a depth of approximately 660 km.
+This is expected when similar data are used.